 It’s time for my bi-annual trip to my firm’s New York office and I have mixed feelings about traveling this time.
-I love the concept of traveling to New York—I mean, it is New York—but when I was looking for things to do on this trip, I couldn’t get motivated.
+I love the concept of 48 hours in New York City.
+I mean, it is New York.
+But when I was looking for things to do on this trip, I couldn’t get motivated.

 A Very New York Arrival

 I totally went tourist and walked to the hotel.
 It was around a 2-mile walk and, with my travel pack, it was good practice for upcoming trips.
 My first struggle was getting out of the train station and trying to pretend like I have any idea which exit is better… 7th Avenue, or 8th Avenue.
 The stars aligned and I made the right choice—8th Ave and 33rd.

 Of course I was near Macy’s so I had to take a pic of this huge bag-style billboard.
 A random owl and, if JoJo was with me, I would have been posing like the owl itself.
 Next up—something I recognize—the NY Public Library.
 We once went to a wedding just behind there at Bryant Park.
 Then the Rock, as in 30 Rock, or Rockefeller Center.
 Still didn’t see anyone famous there.
 I don’t understand why Jimmy Fallon and the entire cast of SNL weren’t out there to greet me.
-Church!
-Another church!!
+Church.
+Another church.
 And, boom—I am at my hotel.